U.S. military withdrawal from Afghanistan—with or without an agreement

 The agreement currently being negotiated, which both sides have agreed to in principle, rests on four pillars:

-The Taliban agrees to renounce Al-Qaeda and all terrorists
+The Taliban agree to renounce Al-Qaeda and all terrorists

 A cease-fire covering all parties

-The Taliban agrees to negotiate with the Afghan government
+The Taliban agree to negotiate with the Afghan government

 U.S. military withdrawal

 While the ongoing negotiations have often been referred to as “peace talks”—and the agreement alludes to a draw down—complete U.S. military withdrawal should be the objective.